 So far, we’ve touched upon pre-tax savings, after-tax savings, investment returns of 0% for those savings to remain conservative, and real estate.
 You need to spend less than you earn for that inevitable day you no longer have an income.
 You also need to live somewhere, hence, you should own your property if you know you will be there for much longer than 5-10 years.

 My X Factor is this site, FinancialSamurai.com.
-I started it during the financial crisis of 2009, and it somehow grew to make a livable income stream 2.5 years later so I negotiated a severance and left Corporate America for good in 2012.
+I started it during the financial crisis of 2009.
+It somehow grew to make a livable income stream 2.5 years later.
+Therefore, I negotiated a severance and left Corporate America for good in 2012.

 Related: How To Start A Profitable Website